 Keep in mind that clients come to you for sound guidance in your area of expertise.
 This involves you helping them identify feasible, measurable goals, even if it means working with them to develop new objectives that will hit the mark instead of falling short of it.

 Colleagues: Even if you don’t always see eye to eye with your colleagues on best practices or project approaches, don’t ever forget that you’re on the same team.
 Setting expectations with colleagues comes down to collaboration, compromise and teamwork.
 It involves building one another up and working through obstacles together to ensure the end result benefits your clients.

 One common denominator that applies to all the above is time: the reality of time constraints and the importance of time management.
 One minute = 60 seconds.
 No one can change that and everyone faces that reality.
 You can’t tackle eight hours worth of work in just five hours.
 In the professional services and PR/marketing realms in particular, balancing deadlines can feel like a juggling act, which is another reason why expectations are so important.
 We all have to be realistic about deadlines and time constraints so no one is left waiting and frustrated.
 Set realistic timelines for all projects and make sure the timelines are communicated to all members of the team.

 Benjamin Franklin once famously stated, “Blessed is he who expects nothing, for he shall never be disappointed.”
 While there is literal truth to this, it’s not a truth to which we at Jaffe subscribe.
 Success in our realm involves setting and maintaining high expectations!
 Just be sure to define and communicate expectations clearly, and then do everything possible to meet and exceed them.
 It’s our job to align recommendations and goals with work product and results.

 Do you need help with defining expectations or have a story to share?
-Email me at email@example.com or leave a comment below.
+Email Vivian Hood at firstname.lastname@example.org.